pwyf/aid-transparency-tracker/README.md

 # Aid Transparency Tracker

-IATI Data Quality measurement tool
+A data quality measurement tool for international aid data.

 ## Installation

-Clone the relevant branch of this repo:
+Run the following commands to bootstrap your environment:

     git clone --recursive --branch original-version https://github.com/pwyf/aid-transparency-tracker.git
     cd aid-transparency-tracker

-Set up a virtualenv:
+Setup a virtual environment, and install dependencies:

-    virtualenv ./pyenv
+    virtualenv pyenv

-Append the following to your virtualenv activate script:
+    echo "export FLASK_APP=iatidataquality/__init__.py" >> pyenv/bin/activate
+    source pyenv/bin/activate
+    pip install -r requirements.txt

+Set the FLASK_APP environment variable:

     export FLASK_APP=iatidataquality/__init__.py

-E.g. with:

     echo "export FLASK_APP=iatidataquality/__init__.py" >> pyenv/bin/activate

-Activate the virtualenv:

-    source ./pyenv/bin/activate

-Install the requirements:

-    pip install -r requirements.txt

-Copy and edit the config.py.tmpl:
+Copy and edit the config.py.tmpl, including pointing at a postgres database:

     cp config.py.tmpl config.py

-Run the setup script to populate the database:
+Finally, run the setup script to populate your database:

     flask setup

 This will prompt you to create a new admin user.

+## Fetching and testing data

-You can download a new set of IATI data with:
+1. You can download a dump of today’s IATI data with:

        flask download_data

+   The data will be downloaded to the __iatikitcache__ directory by default, or you can add an iatikit.ini file to specify a different location.

-The relevant data can then be extracted and moved into place with:
+2. The relevant data (according to the organisations in your database) should then be moved into place using:

        flask import_data

+   This will move files into the `IATI_DATA_PATH` specified in your config.py

-Tests can then be run on this data using:
+3. Tests are run on this data using:

        flask test_data

+   The complete output of this is stored as CSV files in the `IATI_RESULT_PATH` specified in your config.py

-Finally, you can refresh the aggregate data shown in the tracker using:
+4. Finally, you can refresh the aggregate data shown in the tracker using:

        flask aggregate_results

+   This step will destructively populate the `aggregateresult` table of your database.

 ## Running